esallychang/BIOF521_Spring2022/_episodes/02-ReadMapping_Tutorial.md

 > 2. Set **single or paired reads** to `Paired Collection`.
 > 3. Make sure that you have selected the output of <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Faster Download and Extract Reads in FASTQ </button> as the input.
 > 4. Press `Execute`.
+> 5. To view the resultant HTML report, you may need to download the file onto your computer (see below).
 {: .challenge}

 ## Examining the **fastp** results

+> ## Warning: Stop here and download the results!
+> Due to differences in the way that different browsers render HTML files, you may not be able to view the HTML file produced by <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> fastp - fast all-in-one preprocessing for FASTQ files </button> directly from the Galaxy interface itself.
+To get around this, you may need to download the `HTML` formatted report to your local computer first, and then click to open in your browser.
+{: .callout}

 The HTML reports from filtering these data sets are **FULL** of information about the quality of these sequencing data sets.